L2jLiga/fastify-decorators/plugins/simple-di/README.md

   @Initializer([ConnectionService])
   async init(): Promise<void> {
-    // because we added ConnectionService as a dependency, we are sure it was properly initialized if it reaches
+    // because we added DataSourceProvider as a dependency, we are sure it was properly initialized if it reaches
     // this point
-    this.repository = this.connectionService.connection.getRepository(Message);
+    this.repository = this.connectionService.dataSource.getRepository(Message);
   }

   async getMessages(): Promise<Message[]> {